aress31/solstice-pod-cves/README.md

 _Note: Some of these vulnerabilities are explotiable on later version of the firmware, see details for each vulnerabilities._

-## Insufficient anti-enumeration mechanisms for Adminitrator Password
+## Insufficient anti-enumeration mechanisms for Administrator Password

 ### Affected versions